Sid Abel: Playing career

 Born in Melville, Saskatchewan, Abel, or "Old Bootnose" as he was known, played junior hockey with the Flin Flon Bombers and joined the Red Wings in 1938.
 He split the next two seasons between the Red Wings and their affiliates in the International-American Hockey League before becoming a full-time player in 1940.
 He was named captain of the Red Wings in 1942.

 In 1943, Abel left the Red Wings to serve with the Royal Canadian Air Force during World War II.
 During this time, he skated with the RCAF team in Montreal.
 Abel was demobilized late in the 1946 season; he rejoined the Red Wings just in time for the playoffs and regained the team captaincy.

 In 1947, Red Wings' coach Jack Adams placed Abel and Ted Lindsay on a forward line with rookie right winger Gordie Howe.
 Although Abel was slowed down by an attack of pleurisy late that season, the line led the team to a playoff berth.
-The following season, Lindsay, Abel, and Howe finished first, third, and fourth respectively, in team scoring, and led the Red Wings to the Stanley Cup Finals.
+The following season, Lindsay, Abel, and Howe finished first, third, and fourth respectively, in team scoring, and led the Red Wings to the Stanley Cup Final.

 By the 1949 season, the newly dubbed "Production Line" led the Wings to the first of seven consecutive first-place finishes, an NHL record still standing today.
-However, Howe and Lindsay were hampered by severe injuries that cost them much playing time.
+However, Howe and Lindsay were hampered by severe injuries, which cost them much playing time.
 Abel was tied with Lindsay for third in NHL scoring and led the league in goals, and he recorded career highs in goals and assists.
 He was awarded the Hart Memorial Trophy as the league's Most Valuable Player, and was named to the First All-Star team.

 The next three seasons saw Abel lead the Production Line over all other forward lines in points, and in 1949-50 Lindsay, Abel, and Howe finished in the top three in league scoring, equalling the feat of the famed "Kraut Line" of the Boston Bruins in 1939–40.
 In 1950, Abel was again named to the First All-Star team and won his second Stanley Cup, and in 1950, he was named Second Team All-Star.

 Abel was sold to the Chicago Black Hawks in 1952, and was named coach of his new team.
 He served as player-coach for the next two seasons, the last full-time player-head coach in NHL history.

 Though his No. 12 was honoured by the Wings, Abel also wore 4, 7, 9, 12, 14, 19, and 20 throughout his career.
 He wore most of these numbers during his first two seasons, when he split time between the Red Wings and the minors, before settling on number 12.
 He wore 9 after his return from the RCAF at the end of the 1945–46 season, as Joe Carveth had taken 12 during Abel's military service, and Abel regained 12 in 1946 when Carveth was traded to the Boston Bruins.